MJoergen/nexys4ddr/offloader/Episodes/ep03_-_Ethernet/README.md

 First of all, in the files top.vhd (lines 15-25) and top.xdc (lines 22-33)
-we've added the pins connecting to the Ethernet Phy, In top.vhd the Ethernet interface is instantiated in lines 77-95.
+we've added the pins connecting to the Ethernet Phy, In top.vhd the Ethernet module is instantiated in lines 77-95.

+The files for the Ethernet module are placed in the separate directory eth, and the top level block for the Ethernet module is eth/eth.vhd.
+The Ethernet module instantiates the eth\_rx and eth\_tx modules, which handle the ingree and egress paths, respecticely.

 ## Internal interfaces

 It seems worth-wile to go into some detail of the blocks eth\_rx and eth\_tx.
 These blocks implements the low-level connection to the PHY, and provides a client-side internal interface to the networking protocols.
-Both eth\_rx and eth\_tx provides a byte-wide interface running at 50 MHz, and supports therefore a burst bandwidth of 400 Mbit/s, clearly much more than the 100 Mbit/s required by the Ethernet PHY.
+Both eth\_rx and eth\_tx provide a byte-wide interface running at 50 MHz, and therefore support a burst bandwidth of 400 Mbit/s, clearly much more than the 100 Mbit/s required by the Ethernet PHY.

 ### eth\_rx
 The interface to the client of the eth\_rx module is a so-called "pushing"